rebecca1230/Data-Analysis/Class 6/Class 6-1/README.md

 # Class 6 Part 1: Regression
 ## Math
 If we list all the whole positive numbers below 10 that are mutiples of 3 or 5, we get 3,5,6,9.
 The sum of these mutiples is 23.
-Find the sum of all the mutiples of 3 or 5 below 1000.
+[QUESTION] Find the sum of all the mutiples of 3 or 5 below 1000.
 ```
 10 %% 3
 ```
 + %% gets us the remainder.

-If a value is a multiple of 3 or 5, meaning 10 %% 3 == 0 OR 10 %% 5 == 0, then add the value to the list "out"
+[1] If a value is a multiple of 3 or 5, meaning 10 %% 3 == 0 OR 10 %% 5 == 0, then add the value to the list "out"
 ```
 x = 1: 999
 out = c()